On the Convergence of the Elastic Flow in the Hyperbolic Plane: Closing and Simplicity Conditions

-The following two results have already been obtained in \cite{Steinberg}.
-We present a slightly different proof only for the reader's convenience.
+The following closing conditions are closely related to the conditions in \cite{Steinberg}.
+We present a self-contained proof for the reader's convenience.
+First note that there are no closed asymptotically geodesic elastica as the curvature of such is not periodic (cf. Proposition \ref{prop:integr}).
+For wavelike and orbitlike elastica we can derive closing conditions also employing their Killing fields.

-\begin{prop}[Closing Condition for Rotational Elastica] Let an elastic curve $\gamma$ with hyperbolic length $L$ and curvature $\kappa$ have a rotational Killing field.
-Then $\gamma$ is orbitlike.
+\begin{prop}[Closing Condition for Rotational Elastica] Let $\gamma$ be a rotational elastica (cf. Definition \ref{def:classi}) with hyperbolic length $L$ and curvature $\kappa$.
+Then $\gamma$ is orbitlike, i.e. $C< 0$.
 Moreover, $\gamma$ is closed if and only if

 for some $m \in \mathbb{Z}$ and